Higher moments of intrinsic volumes of random beta-prime polytopes

-Random beta-prime polytopes are connected to random spherical polytopes, which are convex hulls of i.i.d. random points in an (open) half-sphere, via the gnomonic projection.
+One of the motivations behind the above results is the study of convex hulls of random points on a half-sphere.
+Random beta-prime polytopes are connected to random spherical polytopes, which are convex hulls of iid random points in an (open) half-sphere, via the gnomonic projection.

-Random polytopes in (spherically) convex bodies in $\Sp^d$ have been investigated recently, and several Euclidean results have been transferred to the spherical setting; see, for example, Besau, Ludwig and Werner \cite{BLW18}, Besau and Th\"ale \cite{BT20}, Kabluchko and Panzo \cite{KP25}.
+For $d>2$, let $S^d$ denote the unit sphere in $\R^{d+1}$.
+Random polytopes in (spherically) convex bodies in $S^d$ have recently been investigated, and several Euclidean results have been transferred to the spherical setting; see, for example, Besau et al.~\cite{BLW18}, Besau and Th\"ale \cite{BT20}, Kabluchko and Panzo \cite{KP25}.
 For a short overview, we refer to Fodor and Gr\"unfelder \cite{FG25}.
-However, random spherical polytopes generated by $n$ i.i.d. uniform random points chosen from an open hemisphere exhibit an essentially different behaviour.
-This is due to the fact that the boundary of the hemisphere has zero geodesic curvature and thus it has no natural analog in the Euclidean setting.
-Uniform random shperical polytopes in open hemispheres were investigated by B\'ar\'any, Hug, Reitzner and Schneider in \cite{BHRS17}.
-Beside other results, they proved asymptotic formulas for the expectation of the volume (\cite{BHRS17}*{Theorem~7.1 on p.
-11}) and surface area (\cite{BHRS17}*{Theorem~5.1 on p.
-10}) and also for the expectation of the vertex (\cite{BHRS17}*{Theorem~7.1 on p.
-11}) and facet (\cite{BHRS17}*{Theorem~3.1 on p.
-5}) numbers.
-Moreover, they proved results about the Hausdorff distance of the polytope from the hemisphere.

-More recently, Besau, Gusakova, Reitzner and Sch\"utt \cite{B24} investigated random spherical polytopes in wedges of $\Sp^{d}$.
+However, random spherical polytopes generated by $n$ iid uniform random points chosen from an open half-sphere exhibit an essentially different behavior; the number of vertices of the convex hull converges in distribution to a finite constant.
+This is due to the fact that the boundary of the half-sphere has zero geodesic curvature and thus the model has no natural analogue in the Euclidean setting.
+This type of behavior was first pointed out by Fodor et al.~\cite{FKV14} for spindle convexity, and was generalized by Marynych and Molchanov \cite{MarMol}.
+Uniform random spherical polytopes in open half-spheres were investigated by B\'ar\'any et al.~in \cite{BHRS17}.
+More recently, Besau et al.~\cite{B24} investigated random spherical polytopes in wedges of $S^{d}$.

 Since the positive hull of a spherical polytope is a polyhedral cone, spherical random polytopes can also be considered in the context of random cones.
 There are several models of random conical tessellations of $\R^d$ that produce, by intersection with the sphere, random spherical polytopes.
 The investigation of such models was started by Cover and Efron \cite{CE67}.
 For a detailed discussion of the results on random conical tessellations, random polyhedral cones, and their connections to random polytopes in half-spheres, we refer to the book \cite{S22} by Schneider.